Orchesty/orchesty/docusaurus/documentation/docs/tutorials/oauth2-application.md

 ![Run topology](/img/tutorial/oauth2/run-create-user.svg "Run topology")

-Now we just check the new contact in our HubSpot account.
+Now we can check the new contact in our HubSpot account.